NHS Direct provide health advice

 GP (General Practitioner) in the local area where you live.
 Use the

-NHS Find Your Nearest service to find local GPs (General Practitioner)
+NHS Find Your Nearest service to find local GPs (General Practitioner).

-Rowhedge Surgery website.
+visit the Rowhedge Surgery website.

 There is a doctor's surgery in the Gateway building offering NHS services